MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-migrate-to-mtr-w.md

 ### Remotely install Migration Launcher app via Intune

 > [!TIP]
-> If you are remotely triggering migration wtih the following steps, you may wish to consider setting up seamless post-migration deployment as well.
-See this section above for more.
+> If you are remotely triggering migration with the following steps, you may wish to consider setting up seamless post-migration deployment as well.
+To learn more, see the earlier section on this page: [Streamline post-migration deployment with Windows Autopilot and Teams Rooms Auto-Login](#optional-streamline-post-migration-deployment-with-windows-autopilot-and-teams-rooms-auto-login).

 #### Summary